MJ5141/project1/README.md

 # My Food Lab!

-I'm glad to announce that I have completed my first ruby project which is a web application called "MY FOOD LAB".
+I'm glad to announce that I have completed my first ruby project which is a web application called "MY FOOD LAB" https://mj5141.herokuapp.com.
 The web application gives information related various Indian food along with user login facility to store recipes to fav lists.
 India's top chef Mr.Sanjyot Keer has a Youtube channel but doesn't have a website.
 That's the reason I decided this topic for the project.
 I know this web application is not perfect, I just started small so I could convert it to actual website for chef SK.